-If the employee representatives so wishes, consultation will be extended to cover the entire social plan.
+If the employee representation so wishes, consultation will be extended to cover the entire social plan.
 Efforts will be made to reach agreements during consultation.
 If agreements are reached, these cannot be changed in the subsequent advice procedure with the works council in accordance with Section 25 of the Works Council Act.

-If it is not possible to reach agreements within a reasonable term, your employer will, in the subsequent advice procedure, make its proposed decisions with respect to these arrangements regarding employment conditions known to the employee representatives and state the views of the trade unions on these matters.
+If it is not possible to reach agreements within a reasonable term, your employer will, in the subsequent advice procedure, make its proposed decisions with respect to these arrangements regarding employment conditions known to the employee representation and state the views of the trade unions on these matters.

-12.13 Outplacement
+12.12 Outplacement

-Where the job losses are minor and/or no social plan is formulated, if you lose your job for business reasons you will be entitled to an outplacement programme at a CEDEO recognised company with a value of $\leqslant$ 4,000 (excluding VAT) in addition to the statutory transition compensation.
+Where the job losses are minor and/or no social plan is formulated, if you lose your job for business reasons you will be entitled to an outplacement programme at a CEDEO recognised company with a value of \leqslant 4,000 (excluding VAT) in addition to the statutory transition compensation.

-12.14 Re-employment periods in the event of reorganisation
+12.13 Re-employment periods in the event of reorganisation

 In the event of a reorganisation for which a social plan has been agreed, re-employment periods apply for your employer.
-During this term, you will receive assistance with finding another job, within or outside your employer's organisation, for instance with respect to job interviews and taking training.
+During this term, you will receive assistance with finding another job, within or outside your employer's organisation, for instance with respect to job interviews and taking training. for instance with respect to job interviews and taking training.
 The reference date applying as the start date for the re-employment term is the date on which the employee becomes redundant.